craigahobbs/other-hobbs-family-cookbook/recipes/PancakesWaffles.md

 #### For Pancakes

-Pour 1/4 cup batter onto a medium-hot griddle.
+Pour 1/4 cup batter onto a medium-hot, buttered griddle.
 Flip when the cakes start to bubble.

 #### For Waffles